 top of page

-I am a postdoctoral associate at MIT, Computer Science and Artificial Intelligence Laboratory, advised by Prof. Regina Barzilay and Prof. Tommi Jaakkola, where I am working on uncertainty and reliability of ML models with optimization and statistics tools.
+I am an Assistant Professor in the School of Electrical Engineering at Tel-Aviv University.
+Before that, I was a Postdoctoral Associate at MIT, Computer Science and Artificial Intelligence Laboratory, advised by Prof. Regina Barzilay and Prof. Tommi Jaakkola, where I was working on uncertainty and reliability of ML models with optimization and statistics tools.

 I finished my PhD in 2020 at the Faculty of Electrical Engineering, Bar-Ilan University, Ramat Gan, Israel.
 I was working at the BIU Speech & Acoustics Lab, advised by Prof. Sharon Gannot (Bar-Ilan) and Prof. Ronen Talmon (Technion).
 My PhD research focused on geometric methods for audio processing, utilizing unique low-dimensional structures, such as manifolds and simplexes.
 I received the BSc (summa cum laude) degree in Electrical Engineering in 2013 from Bar-Ilan University.